jordwil/organization-genomics/_episodes/02-organization.md

 As you may remember from the shell lesson, the pipe `|` sends the output of history to the next program, in this case `tail`.
 We have used the `-n` option to give the last 7 lines.

-Using your knowledge of the shell use the append redirect `>>` to create a file called **dc_workshop_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. dc_workshop_log_2015_07_30.txt)
+Using your knowledge of the shell use the overwrite redirect `>` to create a file called **dc_workshop_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. dc_workshop_log_2015_07_30.txt)